SERLatBTH/DJIMavic2ENTERPRISE/README.md

 7. DO NOT fly close to reflective surfaces such as water or snow, as these types of terrain may affect the performance of the vision system.
 Only fly the aircraft in environments with good lighting and visibility when GPS signal is weak.
 8. Land the aircraft in a safe location when there is a low battery or high wind warning.
 9. Please set the Return-to-Home (RTH) Altitude at a level higher than surrounding obstacles using the DJI Pilot app.
-10. The aircraft annot avoid obstructions during RTH when the vision system is disabled.
-Use the remote controller to control the aircraft's speed and altitude to avoide collisions during RTH.
+10. The aircraft cannot avoid obstructions during RTH when the vision system is disabled.
+Use the remote controller to control the aircraft's speed and altitude to avoid collisions during RTH.
 11. After landing, first stop the motor, then turn off the intelligent flight battery, and then turn off the remote controller.
 12. When using Intelligent Flight Modes, be prepared to take control of the aircraft pushing the sticks and pressing the Flight Pause button or tap the on-screen stop button.
 Please note that the aircraft will continue performing the Intelligent Flight functions after you pushed the sticks.
 Press the stop button on the screen to exit such on-going functions completely.
 13. The pilot must pay attention and control the aircraft at all times during flight.
 Safety and flight assistance features such as obstacle avoidance and precision landing are meant to assist the pilot, not to replace their control of the aircraft.